← Journal

 Should I buy a Miami condo built before 1990?

-Only after a full structural review and a clear read on the master insurance policy and any pending special assessments.
-Post-Surfside inspection requirements have produced large assessments at older buildings.
+Only after a full structural review under SB 4-D, a clear read on the master insurance policy, and visibility into pending special assessments.
+Post-Surfside inspection requirements have produced large assessments at many older buildings — sometimes $50k to $250k+ per unit on a single assessment cycle.

 About the author